americanas-go/log/README.md

 Logger is the contract for the logging.

 #### Printf
-Printf logs a message at level Info (Logrus and Zap) and Debug (Zerolog) on the standard logger.
+logs a message at level Info (Logrus and Zap) and Debug (Zerolog) on the standard logger.

 ```go
 package main